 One thing that makes this city so glorious is its dazzling collection of temples, each unique in character and different to its neighbour.
 There are temples around every corner in Chiang Mai, so many that after a few days of wandering the streets you may find yourself slightly 'done' with them.

-To help you in your temple selection, here are my top three favourites, whose beauty and serenity I still remember to this day.
+To help you in your temple selection, here are my 3 must see choices, whose beauty and serenity I still remember to this day.

 Wat Chiang Man